citp/privacy-policy-historical/s/su/sup/supermetrics.com.md

-> *The following text is extracted and transformed from the supermetrics.com privacy policy that was archived on 2019-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190629023432id_/https%3A//supermetrics.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the supermetrics.com privacy policy that was archived on 2019-12-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191226003036id_/https%3A//supermetrics.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Supermetrics

+#### Effective: 4 September 2019

 ### 1\.
 Introduction